raminrahimzada/SQLEngine/README.md

 <img src="https://github.com/raminrahimzada/SQLEngine/blob/master/logo.png?raw=true"/>

-# SQL-Engine
+# SQL Engine is a query abstraction layer on relational sql databases - MS-SQL, Oracle, MySQL etc..
-SQL Engine is a library that eases of generating cross-dialect sql queries without using any dialect specific keyword
+<br/>Library eases of generating cross-dialect sql queries without using any dialect specific syntax
-<br/>You can generate (almost) any sql query with C# expressions (Then configure it to build for MS-SQL, Oracle, MySQL or other style queries)
+<br/>You can generate any complex sql statements using Engine expressions then configure it to build  queries in a specific dialect
-<br/>So library may be considered as a query abstraction layer on databases

 | | |
 | --- | --- |